 The resulting list, not of favorite things but of essential things, seems very odd to me.
 It’s so odd and unexpected, in fact, that I’m wildly curious about how other people would answer these questions.
 Am I the only odd one, or does everyone have a strange little inventory of necessities in their deepest layers of experience?
 I was also surprised at how hard it was to excavate so deeply, far below my desire for seductive surface things I can buy.
 Making a wish list is easy.
 Making an external inventory of the stuff in our lives is also not difficult, though it may take some time.
 Descending deeply within ourselves, past our relationship to others, past our identity and past the things that fire or flood can take from us to scratch and sniff and burrow among our own roots, tasting the soil and filling ourselves with our own scent, is a journey through the dark without guide or companion into our own soul.

-In that deep, internal place from which I draw faith, peace and love reside a memory and a dream.
-The memory is of a crippled orange cat who taught me everything I know about unconditional love, survival, surrender, courage and the gift of life.
-The dream is of my mother, young and carefree, leaping and running joyfully down a grassy hill under a blue sky toward a group of waiting horses, dogs and cats.
+In that deep, internal place from which I draw faith, peace, and love reside a memory and a dream.
+The memory is of a crippled orange cat who taught me everything I know about unconditional love, survival, surrender, and courage.
+The dream is of my mother, young and carefree, as I have never seen her, leaping and running joyfully down a grassy hill under a blue sky toward a group of waiting horses, dogs and cats.